sgclasher/agentblueprint/instructions.md

 ## ✅ Completed Milestones
 *A reverse-chronological log of implemented features.*

+### ✅ COMPLETED: Frontend UI for Provider Selection (July 2025)
+**What was implemented:**
+- **Provider Selection UI**: Added a dropdown menu to the timeline sidebar that allows users to select their preferred AI provider.
+- **Dynamic Provider Fetching**: Created a new API endpoint to fetch the list of available AI providers from the user's configured credentials.
+- **State Management Integration**: Updated the central state management store to handle the selected provider.
+- **Backend Integration**: Modified the timeline generation service and API routes to use the selected provider, allowing for on-the-fly switching between different AI models.

 ### ✅ COMPLETED: Codebase Refactoring & Best Practices (June 2025)
 **What was implemented:**